top of page

 “AI created with bad data will give you fast, highly precise, high-confidence, wrong results.”

 As a project leader, you need to challenge your tech team before AI is embedded into your systems.
 If they say, “The AI software will clean the data for you,” your next question should be: “How?
 What exactly is it doing to fix our data issues?”
-If they can’t provide a clear answer, be sceptical—because AI built on poor data will make your job harder, not easier.
+If they can’t provide a clear answer, be skeptical—because AI built on poor data will make your job harder, not easier.

 How Poor Data Readiness Impacts Project Delivery